appletwoc/qt-random-video/README.md

 ```
 ./main
 ```
-Maximize the window with the menu buttons, and if you have more than one video the Randomize button should pick another video at random.
+If you have more than one video the Randomize button will pick another video at random.